jaredkrinke/log/content/posts/programming-languages/compiling-cpp-for-windows-using-zig.md

 Alright, `WeakReference.h` is part of [WRL](https://docs.microsoft.com/en-us/cpp/cppcx/wrl/windows-runtime-cpp-template-library-wrl?view=msvc-170), which is actually part of the Windows SDK.
 Zig doesn't appear to ship with WRL (and I'm not even sure that it *should*).

-I suspect I don't actually *need* WIL or WRL, so I'll attempt to proceed without them.
+I suspect I don't actually *need* WIL or WRL, but proceeding without them might not be the best use of time, because instantiating WebView2 appears to be an COM-based asynchronous operation, and I don't want to reimplement a large chunk of WIL, WRL, or even COM just to avoid using the Windows SDK and Visual Studio.

+Ok, fine, Visual Studio Installer.
+You win this round.